cecton/blog/content/posts/rust-and-arduino-part2.md

 is the I2C protocol).

 It also seems to draw first the even lines and then the odd lines (or the other way around).
-This can be changed using some command (check the documentation).
+This can be changed using the command: `0xa0 0x51`.

 This code could also be optimized by calling the minimum amount of time the `write` method.
 The memory is limited so I personally used 2049 and called 4